GMA950/esx_np_skinshop_v2/README.md

 ## ESX_NP_SKINSHOP

+# VERY IMPORTANT
+# DONT RENAME THE SCRIPT FOLDER UNLESS YOU KNOW WHAT YOU ARE DOING

 # ABOUT THIS VERSION

 This v2 version have all the images in a local way, no more links to external websites and now there is support for esx_accessories, just use my edit of that script